Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 - significant differences in how the `cipher.h` API is implemented between builds with the full Cipher or only a subset;
 - or more work to apply the simplifications to all of Cipher.

-Prototyping both approaches showed better code size savings and cleaner code with a new internal module.
+Prototyping both approaches showed better code size savings and cleaner code with a new internal module (see section "Internal "block cipher" abstraction (Cipher light)" below).

 ## Specification